UAE, Jersey Sign Agreement On Mutual Promotion And Protection Of Investments - UrduPoint

 Al Hussaini reaffirmed the UAE's keenness to bolster its relations with various countries of the world by signing such agreements, which contribute to echoing the country's global financial and investment presence.

-He said, "Signing the agreement on mutual promotion and protection of investments between the UAE and Jersey reaffirms ambition of both countries’ leaderships to strengthen economic and investment cooperation in various economic and financial fields.
+He said: "Signing the agreement on mutual promotion and protection of investments between the UAE and Jersey reaffirms both countries’ leaderships’ ambition to strengthen economic and investment cooperation in various economic and financial fields.
 It also reiterates their commitment to provide the appropriate environment to attract foreign investments in accordance with a legal and legislative system that is in line with best international practices.

 "